Your guide to a safe mobile robot installation

 Summary: What’s important to know about safety standards and regulations?

 - Standards and laws that are amended for AMRs are under development and planned to be introduced in 2020.

 - Safety standards are developed to ensure that robots do not bring humans into dangerous situations when working with them.
-Therefore it is important that your AMR manufacturer follows the current standards that are developed for logistics applications to make sure you have a safe AMRs and AMR system.
+Therefore it is important that your AMR manufacturer follows the current standards that are developed for logistics applications to make sure you have safe AMRs and a safe AMR system.

 - Safety standards and laws are determined locally by country/region, so deployed AMRs must meet those local standards.